fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** conditional
 **MetCoOp profile:** [geocode](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md#geocode)

-The `<geocode>` element is used, when a proper value exists in code sets listed in table below.
-If a value exists in multiple code set, one element for each is created.
+The `<geocode>` element is used when a proper value exists in the code sets listed in the table below.
+If a value exists in multiple code sets, an element is created for each code set.
 When no code exists, the geocode element is omitted.

 | `<valueName>`  | `<value>` description |
 | :------------- | :-------------------- |